iljoong/azure-workshop/ws1811/ws_hol.md

 ### 8. Test SNAT

-Logout from webserver then login to app server (10.0.2.4) and test following,
+Logout from webserver then login to a app server (10.0.2.4) and test following,

 ```
 curl ipinfo.io